 What about the Sera Monastery debates?

-This is my favorite thing to bring visitors to.
+Put this one at the top of your list.
 Every afternoon from 3-5PM (except Sundays), monks at Sera Monastery (50 CNY, 5km north of center) hold debate sessions in the courtyard.
 They debate Buddhist philosophy, and the physical performance is extraordinary — monks clap their hands dramatically, stomp their feet, and gesture wildly while rapid-firing questions at seated opponents.

 What's the most underrated experience in Lhasa?